dirakx1/MoneyOnTangle/README.md

 ## Interaction API

-The interaction api is in charge of making calculations to change hard currency to iota and viceverza, also it makes posible comminication with banks services.
+The interaction api is in charge of making calculations to change hard currency to iota and viceverza, also it makes posible communication with banks services.

 ### Python based API